KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
+- Implement different hydrogen configurations for APE-GEN, like a) Use all hydrogens (new version), b) Only polar hydrogens, c) No hydrogens (old version)
+- Maybe have an argument for `autobox` size for SMINA scoring (larger values will result in greater time but much more accurate docking)
 - Possibly insert GNINA in workflow somehow? (and test it's RMSD to vinardo/vina)
 - Locate all the PTM removal regex expressions and make a function instead
 - Make homology modelling into a different script in order not to ask for MODELLER keys for cases where HLA allotype has a known structure.